Attire, Grooming & Behaviour Guidelines

 - Homework may be issued for the March, June, September and/or December holidays.

-- Homework issued will be stated on the class whiteboard and/or class website.
+- Homework issued will be stated on the class whiteboard.
 Students are reminded to copy down the homework into their Personal Organiser.

 On the average, homework issued each day would be:

 - Term Time: Weekly 7.5 hours per week / Not more than 1.5 hours per day